ycexiao/scikit-package/doc/source/skpackage-guide.rst

 10. Now we will work on correcting all the things that are wrong.

     1. Add and commit each of the (1) untracked files to the git repo.
-These files are in the cookiecutter repo but not in the main repo, so can simply be "git added".
+These files are in the scikit-package repo but not in the main repo, so can simply be "git added".
 Do it one (or a few) at a time to make it easier to rewind by having multiple commits.

-    2. Make a PR of your ``cookierelease`` branch by pushing your fork and opening a PR.
+    2. Make a PR of your ``package-release`` branch by pushing your fork and opening a PR.

-    3. Files showing as (2) "deleted" upon git status are in the main repo but not in the cookiecutter repo.
+    3. Files showing as (2) "deleted" upon git status are in the main repo but not in the scikit-package repo.
 We took care of most of these by moving over the src tree, but let's do the rest now.
 Go down the list and for <filename> in the ``git status`` "delete" files type ``cp -n ../<filepath>/<filename> ./<target_filepath>``.
 Do not move files that we do not want.
 If you are unsure, feel free to confirm with Simon.

     4. Files that have been (3) modified exist in both places and need to be merged **manually**.
 Do these one at a time.
 First open the file in PyCharm, then select ``Git|current file|show diff`` and the differences will show up.
 Select anything you want to inherit from the file in the main repo.
-For example, you want to copy useful information such as LICENSE and README files from the main repo to the cookiecutter repo.
+For example, you want to copy useful information such as LICENSE and README files from the main repo to the scikit-package repo.

     5. Any files that we moved over from the old place, but put into a new location in the new repo, we need to delete them from git.
 For example, files that were in ``doc/manual/source/`` in the old repo but are not ``doc/source`` we correct by typing ``git add doc/manual/source``.

 11. Run pytest ``python -m pytest`` or ``pytest`` to make sure everything is working.
 There should be no errors if all tests passed previously when you were working on pre-commit.
 You may encounter deprecation warnings.
 There might be several possibilities:

- fixes separate from cookiecuttering.
+ fixes separate from scikit-packageing.
 Remember to add it to Github issue.

-    2. Most ``pkg_resources`` deprecation warnings will be fixed by cookiecutter, but if you are in a diffpy package using unittests and see this warning you can fix them by replacing ``from pkg_resources import resource_filename`` with ``from importlib import resources`` and change ``path = resource_filename(__name__, p)`` to ``path = str(resources.files(__name__).joinpath(p))``.
+    2. Most ``pkg_resources`` deprecation warnings will be fixed by scikit-package, but if you are in a diffpy package using unittests and see this warning you can fix them by replacing ``from pkg_resources import resource_filename`` with ``from importlib import resources`` and change ``path = resource_filename(__name__, p)`` to ``path = str(resources.files(__name__).joinpath(p))``.
 If you see ``collected 0 items no tests ran`` you might want to rename testing files as ``test_*.py``.
 Refer to the [migration guide](https://importlib-resources.readthedocs.io/en/latest/migration.html).

-.. _cookiecutter-workflow-api:
+.. _scikit-package-workflow-api:

 3. API documentation workflow
 -----------------------------